 Extract data from a CSV file, clean and transform it by removing duplicates, standardizing formats, and aggregating relevant metrics.
 Load the transformed data into a relational database (e.g., MySQL) for structured reporting and a NoSQL database (e.g., MongoDB) for flexible analytics.
-Verify data integrity by querying both databases and deploy this
+Verify data integrity by querying both databases and deploy this application in container

-CO2:analyze data modeling methodologies to design precise and efficient database solutions
+CO2: Analyze data modeling methodologies to design precise and efficient database solutions

-CO5: demonstrate the OLAP modeling techniques
+CO5: Demonstrate the OLAP modeling techniques